Kelan and I both found out how to make money as a kid so we could be more independent, and we can’t wait for our daughters to do the same!

-This is what you can take advantage of – if you are able to buy something at a low price, and then sell it on for more, the difference is the profit that you make.
+If you can buy something at a low price and then sell it for more, the difference is the profit you make!

 You could start with small things such as toys or books, but have a look around and see what you can sell.

 You can sell on eBay for a low fee and reach millions of people or use Facebook Marketplace to sell stuff locally for free.